All the States Where You Can Legally Buy Fireworks for the Fourth of July

 To help you understand what you can and cannot purchase in your state the APA put together a handy map and guide both illustrating and breaking down what’s legal and where.

-For example, the sale of any and all consumer fireworks is banned in Massachusetts, Delaware and New Jersey.
+For example, the sale of any and all consumer fireworks is banned in Massachusetts.
 In Illinois, Iowa, Ohio and Vermont only wire or wood stick sparklers and other novelty items are permissible for sale.

 But, in other states like Rhode Island the law gets a bit tricky.
 In the smallest state in the union, people over the age of 16 can purchase “hand-held and ground based sparkling devices including fountains, illuminating torches, wheels, ground spinners, flitter sparklers, sparklers & novelties devices,” but cannot purchase “aerial consumer, display fireworks, and pyrotechnics,” according to the APA.